 One of the most important findings of this study is the ability of SE to improve phosphorus use efficiency.
 The superior performance of T3 under reduced phosphorus levels indicates that SE facilitated better uptake and utilization of phosphorus from the soil.

 This effect may be associated with improved root growth and root system architecture, allowing greater soil exploration and nutrient acquisition.
-Additionally, SE likely influenced biochemical processes in the rhizosphere that enhanced phosphorus availability (Xu & Li,2023)..
+Additionally, SE likely influenced biochemical processes in the rhizosphere that enhanced phosphorus availability (Xu & Li,2023).
 As a result, plants were able to maintain optimal growth even with reduced external phosphorus input.

 4.4 Effects on bulb quality and biochemical composition